Funched/Modbus-TCP-Traffic-Inspecting-via-OpenPLC-and-Wireshark/README.md

 For this:

 OpenPLC Editor: Used for creating and compiling PLC program.

 OpenPLC: Works as PLC and HMI.

-Factory IO: Contains 3D models of actuators.
+Factory IO: Contains 3D models of actuators and sensors that can interact with OpenPLC Server.